pathbind/M-plus/README.md

 If `/models` is unavailable, a manual model ID can be entered.

-Manual models are deliberately labelled as manual rather than falsely presented as API-validated.
+Manual models are labelled as manual rather than falsely presented as API-validated.

 ### Work endpoint